the Successful Representation

 Since 2005, Pike County criminal lawyer John J. McNeil has been helping people in serious need, providing legal know-how, trial experience and skillful winning strategies to work for each of his clients in the Southwest Mississippi area.
-He has represented individuals charged with crimes in courts and controversies across the entire state of Mississippi, south Louisiana and Alabama.
+He has represented individuals charged with crimes in courts and controversies across the entire state of Mississippi, Southern Louisiana and Alabama.
 Focusing primarily on criminal defense, personal injury, general litigation issues, and family law cases, he has tenaciously fought for his clients’ rights in courts throughout Mississippi, with his primary practice area being Pike County, Magnolia and McComb, as well as the surrounding counties of Walthall, Amite, and Lincoln, and parishes of Tangipahoa and St. Tammany.
 John J. McNeil’s law office is located right across from Pike County Circuit and Chancery Courthouses in Magnolia, Mississippi.

 John J. McNeil has been very successful in limiting our practice to certain areas of the law.
 We focus our expertise on litigation cases which include: